Always True to You in My Fashion: Cultural references

 Porter wondered whether Clark Gable would object to his name being used in the song, in which it is implied that Gable is one of Lois's lovers ("Mister Gable, I mean Clark / Wants me on his boat to park").
 Gable was delighted upon hearing the song, along with his name's being mentioned in the lyric.

 In some versions of the lyrics, there are references to the Back Bay neighborhood of Boston and Mack the Knife from the Threepenny Opera.

-In the Beatles' "I'm Happy Just to Dance with You," the melody of the line "'cause there's really nothing else I'd rather do" closely matches that of the eponymous line "always true to you, darling, in my fashion."

-In an apparent allusion to Porter's song, Morrissey's "Speedway", from the 1994 album Vauxhall & I, includes the lines "In my own strange way, I've always been true to you / In my own sick way, I'll always stay true to you".

-The song is also the basis for the number "I Always, Always, Never Get My Man", performed by actress Jane Krakowski, in episode 5 of the television show Schmigadoon!.
+The song is the basis for the number "I Always, Always, Never Get My Man", performed by actress Jane Krakowski, in episode 5 of the television show Schmigadoon!.
 Both songs feature a similar structure and use of wordplay.